NEMA (machine)

-In the history of cryptography, the NEMA (NEue MAschine) ("new machine"), also designated the T-D (Tasten-Druecker-Maschine) ("key-stroke machine"), was a 10-wheel rotor machine designed by the Swiss Army during the World War II as a replacement for their Enigma machines.
+In the history of cryptography, the NEMA (NEue MAschine) ("new machine"), also designated the T-D (Tasten-Druecker-Maschine) ("key-stroke machine"), was a 10-wheel rotor machine designed by the Swiss Army during World War II as a replacement for their Enigma machines.

 History

 The Swiss became aware that their current machine, a commercial Enigma (the Swiss K), had been broken by both Allied and German cryptanalysts.

 A new design was begun between 1941 and 1943 by Captain Arthur Alder, a professor of mathematics at the University of Bern.
 The team which designed the machine also included Professors Hugo Hadwiger and Heinrich Emil Weber.

 In the spring of 1944, the first prototype had become available.
 After some modifications, the design was accepted in March 1945, and production of 640 machines began the following month by Zellweger AG.
 The first machine entered service in 1947.

 NEMA was declassified on 9 July 1992, and machines were offered for sale to the public on 4 May 1994.